Audrey is a parent to two amazing pit bulls, Molly and Chopper.

-Reason Why You Should Never Own a Pitbull
+Why You Should Never Have a Pit Bull

 1. They're Way Too Lovey

 My 1-year-old pit-terrier is the biggest baby I have ever had.
 He is a cuddle monster!
 It doesn't matter what you're doing, if he wants cuddles, he's going to get them, even if this means jumping on your lap while you're in the recliner or jumping on your bed while you're sleeping.

 I know it seems scary, bringing a big dog (or two!) into the home when you have a small child, even a baby.
 However, there is nothing to fear!
 My too pitties absolutely love my 1-year-old son and often encourage him to play.
 My son will climb on top of them, pet them, talk to them, and give them kisses—and of course, they give kisses back!
 He is still learning to not pull on their ears, but they have never snapped at him.
 I think the worst they've done is eat the food he throws off his plate!